 A defendant could be charged with all of these crimes, depending on the situation.
 If you have any questions about the specific charges you could face for sexting a juvenile, your attorney can help clarify things for you.

 Is Sexting a Minor a Felony?

-Sending harmful content with the intent of seducing a minor is something that almost always applies to sexting.
-In order for you to be convicted of this crime, the prosecution must be able to prove that you intentionally sent obscene images to a minor with the intent of arousing lust in yourself or the minor with the ultimate intent of seducing him or her.
-As you can imagine, it can be difficult for the prosecuting attorney to prove all of these facets of the charge, especially if you have a skilled defense lawyer fighting for your innocence.
+Sending harmful content with the intent of seducing a minor almost always applies to sexting.
+For you to be convicted of this crime, the prosecution must be able to prove that you intentionally sent obscene images to a minor with the intent of arousing lust in yourself or the minor with the ultimate intention of seducing them.
+It can be difficult for the prosecuting attorney to prove all of these facets of the charge, especially if you have a skilled defense lawyer fighting for your innocence.

 It’s important to note that just because someone is a minor doesn’t mean they can’t be charged with these crimes.
 Additionally, arguing that you didn’t know the other party was under 18 is not a defense to many offenses, though soliciting sex with a minor requires you to have believed the individual was underage.
 Attempting to defend yourself by either pointing out that you are a minor or that you thought the other person was an adult can often be used as evidence against you, which is why you should insist on speaking with your lawyer before you speak with the police.

 These charges rely on evidence on your phone and data records.
 Do not consent to a search of your phone if the police seize it.
 Do not give your password to the police.
 Insist they obtain a warrant before searching your phone.
 If your rights were violated in a sexting case, your lawyer may be able to have the charges dropped.